 Mr. Gartner is an active contributor to the local, regional, and national fields of choral music, music education, and the arts.
 In Pensacola, he secured PCC's designation as a Kennedy Center (D.C.)
 Partner in Education with the local school district.
 Through this relationship, PCC works alongside district leaders and local teachers to offer nationally affirmed professional development workshops and facilitate community dialogue among leaders of arts organizations and their in-school counterparts.
 This work earned Gartner the title of Champion of the Arts (2017) bestowed by the Escambia County School District (Pensacola, FL).

 Gartner has held leadership positions with numerous national arts organizations.
-Presently, he serves the American Choral Directors Association as the Repertoire and Resources Chair for Children and Community Youth in which he provides consulting services for and facilitates dialogue among choir directors across 11 states in the southern U.S. He has previously served as a member of the national arts education council for Americans for the Arts (2020-2021).
+Presently, he serves as a member of the Advocacy & Collaboration Committee of the American Choral Directors Association through which he serves as a national resource and policy consultant for issues related to the impact and awareness of the arts in community spaces.
+He previously served as the Repertoire and Resources Chair for Children and Community Youth for ACDA's southern region, a role in which he provided consulting services and facilitated dialogue among choir directors across 11 states.
+He also was a member of the national arts education council for Americans for the Arts (2020-2021).
 During this tenure, he and his colleagues were a catalyst for organizational reform in the areas of racial reconciliation, resource allocation, and equitable access to the arts.